A Conversation With Thierry Breton

 Is this a mea culpa?

-For example, prior to the discussion between Donald Trump and Elon Musk, I felt it was necessary to carry out regulatory stress tests alongside technical stress tests; this is not about controlling speech, which is free in France, Europe, and the United States.
+For example, prior to the discussion between Donald Trump and Elon Musk, I felt it was necessary to carry out regulatory stress tests alongside technical stress tests; this is not about controlling speech, which is free in Europe and the United States.
 The DSA does not regulate speech itself, but it does ensure that messaging in Europe is not amplified to the point of creating tsunamis of fake news or other waves of speech that our laws prohibit.

 Was it your role to publicly clash with Elon Musk?

-I have never clashed with anyone.
 My role was to educate, so that all regulated platforms in Europe could be prepared for their responsibilities with full knowledge of the facts.

 I had no resentment towards anyone.
 My role was to discuss the matter with all players before applying the law where necessary.
 I believe that my successors will continue down this path.